CHI2026 Workshop on Tools for Thought

 • How might we manage trade-offs between productivity and cognitive outcomes to maximise successful integration and sustained use?

-• Are there strategies that resolve the conflict between productivity and cognitive outcomes, allowing users to achieve both?
+• Are there strategies that resolve possible tensions between productivity and cognitive outcomes, allowing users to achieve both?

 What to Submit